DataDog/go-profiler-notes/guide/README.md

 Another popular way to express CPU utilization is CPU cores.
 In the example above the program was using an average of `1.47` CPU cores during the profiling period.

-⚠️ Due to one of the known [CPU Profiler Limitations](#cpu-profiler-limitations) below you shouldn't put too much trust in this number if it's near or higher than `250%`.
+⚠️ In Go 1.17 and below you shouldn't put too much trust in this number if it's near or higher than `250%`, see [CPU Profiler Limitations](#cpu-profiler-limitations).
 However, if you see a very low number such as `10%` this usually indicates that CPU consumption is not an issue for your application.
 A common mistake is to ignore this number and start worrying about a particular function taking up a long time relative to the rest of the profile.
 This is usually a waste of time when overall CPU utilization is low, as not much can be gained from optimizing this function.

 ### System Calls in CPU Profiles